 What are the tricks to solve Mental Ability Questions?

-No Fixed Theory- Unlike subjects like physics and mathematics, there is no fix theory to solve mental ability problems.
+No Fixed Theory- Unlike subjects like physics and mathematics, there is no fix theory to solve mental ability questions.
 Thus, a candidate has to apply various approaches for different types of questions.

 The following are the most common questions concerning this section.
 Find out the tricks to solve the questions along with some examples.

-1. To solve any mental ability problem, the candidate needs to read the question carefully.
+- To solve any problem in the mental ability test, the candidate needs to read the question carefully.
 For example, if you are solving a data interpretation question, try to analyze the data very carefully before concluding.

 Seismograph : Earthquake :: Taseometer : ?